yzhlinscau/AAfun/README.md

 # AAfun
 ASReml-R Added functions

-# Attension: AAfun is under updating, thus it will be not available for some time.
+# Attension: AAfun is now only available and works only for ASReml-R V3.0.
+And new version of AAfun is under developing for ASReml-R V4.0.
+Since ASReml-R V4.0 is quite different from V3.0, the new AAfun might need long time.

 ## INSTALL
 source("http://bioconductor.org/biocLite.R")